HK116/Starter-Python-Projects/README.md

 6. **rock_paper_scissors.py**
    This script allows a user to play rock, paper, scissors against the computer.
 It keeps track of wins, losses, and ties until the user exits the game.

+7. **QR_Code_gen**
+   This script defines a class `GenerateQR` that can generate and save QR codes based on user input.
+Users can specify QR code size, padding, and color settings.

+   Dependencies to install: qrcode, Pillow

+8. **website_checker.py**
+   This script reads a CSV of website URLs, checks their HTTP status by sending a GET request, and prints a description of the response (e.g., OK, Not Found).
+It ensures all URLs are properly formatted with 'https://', and uses a random Firefox user agent for the requests.

 ---

 ## How to run